yakimka/picodi/README.md

 @pytest.fixture()
 def _settings():
     with registry.override(get_settings, get_test_settings):
-        yield  # use yield, so the override will be cleared after the test
+        # use yield, so the override will be cleared after each test
+        yield
 ```

 "Abstract" dependencies can be used to provide a default implementation for a dependency,